Gariman01/Pokemon-Images/README.md

 ## Features
 1. Can extract images of all Pokémon till any Pokémon up to Generation 8 (the latest generation!).
-2. Images are the **official artwork of Pokémon** released by Nintendo.
+2. Images are the **official artwork of Pokémon** released by The Pokémon Company.
 3. Images have a transparent background.
 4. Can stop the process at any time and continue later as the images are extracted one by one.
 5. Does not require an excellent internet connection.